In one small prairie town, two warring visions of America

 But he worries more about America: “This is a dark time.”

-He criticizes conservative politicians for trying to make it illegal to burn the American flag, but worries about far-right accusations that that U.S. soldiers are hunting down American conservatives.
+He criticizes conservative politicians for trying to make it illegal to burn the American flag, but worries about far-right accusations that U.S. soldiers are hunting down American conservatives.

 “Maybe five or 10 years ago, I would have said ‘That’s crazy!’” he said.
 “Now I acknowledge it might be possible.
 I’m not saying I think it’s happening, but at least I don’t dismiss it the way that I would have.”